 Mr. David Perkins, Capital Improvements Programs and Project Management Product Line Coordinator; tel: 757 341 0104

 Ms. Mary Austin, Capital Improvements Engineering and Design Product Line Coordinator; tel: 757 341 0151

 Mr. Mark Airaghi, Capital Improvements Construction Product Line Coordinator; tel: 757 341 0176

 Get introduced to other NAVFAC Mid-Atlantic team members and projects below.

 Renovation of Lejeune High School, for the Department of Defense Education Activity (DoDEA) on Marine Corps Base (MCB) Camp Lejeune.
 A concrete pour was conducted March 19, 2019 for a two-story classroom addition that will create a 143,000 square foot high school on MCB Camp Lejeune.
 The school is remaining occupied throughout the duration of the project, so phased construction for the Central Energy Plant, kitchen, dining facilities, and classrooms is necessary to ensure school functions remained uninterrupted.
-The military construction project was awarded to Walsh Federal, LLC for $40.8M and is scheduled to be complete in September 2020.
+The military construction project was awarded to Walsh Federal, LLC for $40.8M and is scheduled to be complete in September of 2020.